"I think it's just basically us being ourselves as Indigenous people. We have a safe space that we can provide for them, and they can be themselves."

 A short documentary about Cooley and her connection to the San Juan River and Navajo Nation, Water Flows Together, won third place in the Documentary category at the 20th Annual MY HERO International Film Festival.
 Directed by Palmer Morse, Matt Mikkelsen, and Taylor Graham of Spruce Tone, the film highlights the importance of acknowledging Indigenous land.

 Water is life.
 It really is.
 And to have the opportunity to talk about it and the landscape… I think I mentioned, these boundaries around the river, the state boundaries, the federal boundaries, none of those existed, right?
-It was just a watershed.
-It provides life for, not just us as humans, but for our nonhuman relatives too.
-I think just providing a glimpse into why that's important and why this land should be protected and to let people know that there's a history here before any humans impacted it.
+It was and still is a watershed.
+It provides life for, not just us humans, but also provides life for our nonhuman relatives.
+I think providing a glimpse into why that's important and why this land should be protected and to let people know that there's a history here before any humans impacted it.

-I think [it’s important to share] why it's important to us, but also other Indigenous people.
-There’s a lot of other Indigenous nations that have a connection to this place, not just us as Navajo people.
-There are other Indigenous people that have come through here, that have lived here, and that still have a connection to this place.
-And I think that's what I want to portray to the youth as well.
-It's not just us Navajo.
-There's Navajo people that live around here along the landscape, but it's not just important to us.
+There are other Indigenous nations that have a connection to this place, not just the Navajo people.
+Zuni, Hopi, Ute, and other Indigenous nations have come through here, have lived here, and still have a connection to this place.
+And that's what I would like to portray to the youth as well.
+There are Navajo families that live here along the landscape, but it's not just important to us.

 Watch Water Flows Together here.